United States : Safety by City

 PICKPOCKETS RISK : MEDIUM

 Pickpocketing and bag snatching does exist, but it's not as common as you would expect, but applying simple precaution measures should minimize this risk.
-Be especially cautions in the downtown area.
+Be especially cautious in the downtown area.

 NATURAL DISASTERS RISK : LOW